DevExpress/devextreme-documentation/concepts/05 UI Components/Diagram/30 Diagram Tools.md

       methods: {
             onCustomCommand(e) {
                   if(e.name === 'clear') {
-                        var result = dialog.confirm('Are you sure you want to clear the diagram?
+                        var result = confirm('Are you sure you want to clear the diagram?
                         This action cannot be undone.', 'Warning');
                         result.then(
                               function(dialogResult) {